TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 - It does not take position shifts due to large `\shad` values into account.
 If these become significant, you need to split the text from the shadow, adjust the positions, and resample them separately.
 - Shapes might need to be `\an7` to be positioned properly.

-### Perspective (WIP)
+### Perspective
-**Update (November 2022)**: Big parts of this were added directly to [my Aegisub fork](https://github.com/arch1t3cht/Aegisub) instead.
-Together with the above resampling script and [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts), that covers most basic perspective functions.
-I might still write a script to cover some more advanced usage (e.g. a "perspective Recalculator") eventually, but it's a lot lower priority now.
+I have a library [`arch.Perspective.moon`](modules/arch/Perspective.moon) that allows applying perspective transformations to subtitle lines.
+It abstracts away almost all of the tag wrangling and allows you to just work in terms of the quads you want to transform things from or to.
+All my perspective-related scripts use this library.

-This is still very work in progress, but I started working on extracting the math I used in [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts/tree/main) into Lua libraries and an improved perspective script.
-The core functions are implemented [here](modules/arch/Perspective.moon) already, together with some general-purpose [linear algebra functions](modules/arch/Math.moon).
+Ordinary single-line perspective handling has been added directly to [my Aegisub fork](https://github.com/arch1t3cht/Aegisub).
+One day I might still write a script to cover some more advanced usage (e.g. a "perspective Recalculator"), but this is very low priority.

-For the math involved and how these functions fit into the picture, see [this write-up](doc/perspective_math.md).
+For the math involved in these functions, see either the comments in the source code [this write-up](doc/perspective_math.md).

 ## Scripts for Editing and QC
 These scripts try to provide shortcuts for actions in editing or in applying QC notes.
 They're tailored to the processes and conventions in the group I'm working in, but maybe they'll also be useful for other people.